lofar-astron/factor/docs/source/parset.rst

         until the improvement in dynamic range over the previous image is less than 1.25%.

+    target_max_selfcal_loops
+        Maximum number of cycles of the last step of selfcal to perform for the target facet, if any (default = 10).

     preapply_first_cal_phases
         Preapply the direction-dependent phase solutions for the first calibrator to all subsequent ones (default = `False``).
 If ``True``, residual clock errors are